What is Self Managed Super?

 The investment funds in these compulsory accounts are managed by a team who work for the institution receiving the employer contributions although employees do have input into how their accounts are diversified.

 However some people felt they could achieve greater returns for their retirement with self-management.
-Establishing a self-managed superannuation fund (SMSF) allow individuals to manage their own investments.
+Establishing a self managed super fund (SMSF) allow individuals to manage their own investments.
 These private self managed superannuation funds are regulated by the ATO and are subject to very specific rules and regulations and when managed properly result in extremely favourable concessional tax benefits.

-What are the benefits of a Self-Managed Superannuation Fund?
+What are the benefits of Establishing a Self Managed Super Fund?

 There are several benefits for SMSFs including: